White ware bottle vaseOn display

 Material and technique

-porcelain, with white glaze; glazed base; glazed rim
+stoneware, with white glaze; unglazed base; glazed rim

 11.5 cm (diameter)

 No. of items

 Museum locationSecond floor | Gallery 38 | China from AD 800